misternoe/cheatbox/D-BRAKE/README.txt

 It is recommended to sand down this print to provide a smoother and more comfortable surface.
 Use a high grit wet sandpaper (600 or higher).
 Please remember to take proper safety precautions to avoid inhalation by yourself and others in your vicinity.

 /////////////
+NOTE ON KAILH CHOC V1 VERSIONS
+/////////////
+Printing the original is recommended.
+A version with a thicker stem is available and will have a tighter fit, but it can actually pop out easier in my experience.
+Your mileage may vary.

+/////////////
 HOME PRINTING: SIZING WHEN ORIENTED PROPERLY (X= -90 degrees, Y=15 degrees)